open-telemetry/opentelemetry-specification/specification/README.md

 [[RFC8174](https://tools.ietf.org/html/rfc8174)] when, and only when, they appear in all capitals, as shown here.

-An implementation of the [specification][] is not compliant if it fails to satisfy one or more of the "MUST", "MUST NOT", "REQUIRED", "SHALL", or "SHALL NOT" requirements defined in the [specification][].
-Conversely, an implementation of the [specification][] is compliant if it satisfies all the "MUST", "MUST NOT", "REQUIRED", "SHALL", and "SHALL NOT" requirements defined in the [specification][].
+An implementation of the [specification][] is compliant if and only if it meets all the following conditions:

+* It MUST satisfy all the "MUST", "MUST NOT", "REQUIRED", "SHALL", and "SHALL NOT" requirements defined in the [specification][].
+* It MUST NOT provide additional feature or functionality that are not covered by the [specification][], except for any of the following situations:
+  * Such feature/functionality is very specific to a programming language, runtime or framework.
+  * Anything that is retrospecitive, for example, a feature/functionality which has been released as a stable/GA offering before this compliance rule was formalized.

 ## Project Naming